2024–2025 French political crisis: Collapse

 In the summer, Bayrou presented an austerity budget for 2026, which was endorsed by Macron's centrist alliance but faced opposition from both the left and the right.
-Bayrou refused to negotiate and instead, he asked the Assembly for a vote of confidence under article 49.1 of the Constitution.
+Bayrou refused to negotiate and instead called for a vote of confidence under article 49.1 of the Constitution.
 The vote, held on 8 September, resulted in a heavy defeat for Bayrou, with 194 votes in favor of the government and 364 against.
 The National Rally and the New Popular Front voted against alongside other minor parties.

 Lecornu governments

 Macron appointed Sébastien Lecornu as prime minister on 9 September 2025.
 Lecornu presented his cabinet on 5 October, but resigned the next day, making him the shortest-serving prime minister in the history of the French Fifth Republic.
-Lecornu's initial resignation was triggered by threats from the center-right Les Républicains to leave the government, as well as by immediate threats of a vote of no confidence from the left-wing and right-wing blocs in the National Assembly.
+Lecornu's initial resignation was triggered by threats from the centre-right Les Républicains to leave the government, as well as by immediate threats of a vote of no confidence from the left-wing and right-wing blocs in the National Assembly.
 The non-centrist parties all objected to Lecornu installing a cabinet that was largely identical to Bayrou's previous one.
 Opposition leaders demanded that Macron resign or call snap elections.
 Macron instead asked Lecornu to lead "final negotiations" with the other parties to determine whether a stable government could still be brought about.
 Macron reappointed Lecornu as prime minister on 10 October.
 The government survived a vote of no-confidence six days later, which only got 271 votes instead of the 289 necessary.
 The Republicans and the Socialist Party voted against the motion after the latter reached an agreement on pension reform.